minzhih/STAT-840-FastPHASE-imputation/README.md

 # STAT-840-FastPHASE-imputation-accury-evaluation-with-SeattleSNPs-data

+Note :  I spotted there were errors in my Abstract and Introduction as well as in the Methodolgoy part.
+It's a small try for me to know the about research and statistical genetics area.
+The writing, research steps, code, and report currently could be all be better and more completed.
+New report revising.

 #This project investigated the relationship between fastPHASE imputation accuracy and missing genotype rate in a small reference panel.
 Note :  I spotted there was an error in my data descrpbtion and HLA extraction.
 I extracted the TNF region in my oraginal report.
 New report revising.

 # The orgiranl step given by Professor: Lloyd Elliott